tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    order to use the :meth:`add_replay_gain` classmethod.
    This tuple may be empty if the format requires no binaries or has no ReplayGain support.

-.. classmethod:: AudioFile.is_type(file)

-   Takes a file-like object with :meth:`read` and :meth:`seek` methods that's reset to the beginning of the stream.
-   Returns ``True`` if the file is determined to be of the same type as this particular :class:`AudioFile` implementation.
-   Returns ``False`` if not.

 .. method:: AudioFile.bits_per_sample()